GambitBSM/GambitBSM.github.io/content/en/documentation/code/Namespaces/namespaceGambit_1_1FunctorHelp.md

 ---
-title: 'namespace Gambit::FunctorHelp'
+title: "namespace Gambit::FunctorHelp"
-description: 'Definitions of friend functions from above. '
+description: "Definitions of friend functions from above. "

 ---

-# Gambit::FunctorHelp
+# namespace Gambit::FunctorHelp

 Definitions of friend functions from above.
 [More...](#detailed-description)